Take a look inside Sheffield's newest and raunchiest entertainment venue

-Sheffield’s newest and raunchiest entertainment venue is set to open in just weeks, and the owners have offered a glimpse into what punters can expect.
+GloryHoles golf is set to open on Sheffield High Street in just weeks, and the owners have offered a glimpse into what punters can expect.

 Set up by business partners Dan Brown, Drew Hewitt and Dave Hood of Curious Venues, Sheffield’s GloryHoles bar and adult-only golf venue follows the success of the one in Nottingham, which the owners say “has been busy every week since it opened four months ago.”